-The three cold-core rings discussed in detail are 04, 01, and 05A-B. They have been chosen because they represent significant examples of ring evolution, with rings 04, 01 migrating westward mostly undisturbed, and ring 05 experiencing a more dramatic history and a strong interaction with the Gulf Stream before continuing to translate southwestward.
-A snapshot of the ring 04 vertical structure is shown in Figure 8 (similar structures are found for the other two rings).
-The upper two panels depict the contours of meridional (zonal) Eulerian velocity along a zonal (meridional) ring vertical cross section, superimposed on the MICOM isopycnal layers, while the lower two panels show the vertical profile of the $\zeta$ field along the same ring sections.
-The velocity profiles indicate that there is a maximum swirling flow at $\approx$ 50 km from the ring center.
-Also evident is the fact that the relative vorticity field remains approximately constant at 700 m depth inside the ring core, within the radius of maximum velocity, as hypothesized above.
+The three cold-core rings discussed in details are 04, 01, and 05A-B. They have been chosen because they represent significant examples of ring's evolution, with rings 04, 01 migrating westward mostly undisturbed, and ring 05 experiencing a more dramatic history and a strong interaction with the Gulf Stream before continuing to translate south-westward.
+A snapshot of the ring 04 vertical structure is shown in Fig. 8 (similar structures are found for the other two rings).
+The upper two panels depict the contours of meridional (zonal) Eulerian velocity along a zonal (meridional) ring's vertical cross section, superimposed on the MICOM isopycnal layers, while the lower two panels show the vertical profile of the $\zeta$ field along the same ring's sections.
+The velocity profiles indicate that there is a maximum swirling flow at $\approx 50$ km from the ring's center.
+Also evident is the fact that the relative vorticity field remains approximately constant at 700 m depth inside the ring's core, within the radius of maximum velocity, as hypothesized above.

-The time evolution of Eulerian vorticity $\zeta/2$ and Lagrangian spin $\Omega$ for a significant sample of trajectories looping inside the ring structure are illustrated in Figure 9a for ring 04.
-In total there are 11 loopers associated with ring 04, of which 7 are shown.
-The ring forms around simulation day 75 (days are counted with respect to the first seeding time of the MICOM Lagrangian data), but begins to substantially influence the RINGS region only later, migrating westward along the RINGS western cell and merging with a second ring (01) between day 210 and 219.
-Toward the end of its life (day 230-280) the ring is observed interacting strongly with the Gulf Stream and merging with a third cold-core ring (02A-B), before the whole structure is completely reabsorbed by the Stream outside the RINGS region.
+The time evolution of Eulerian vorticity $\zeta/2$ and Lagrangian spin $\Omega$ for a significant sample of trajectories looping inside the ring's structure, are illustrated in Fig. 9a for ring 04.
+In total there are 11 loopers associated with ring 04, of which 7 are shown here.
+The ring forms around simulation day 75 (days are counted with respect to the first seeding time of the MICOM Lagrangian data), but starts influencing substantially the RINGS region only later, migrating westward along the RINGS western cell and merging with a second ring (01) between day 210 and 219.
+Towards the end of its life (day 230 - 280) the ring is observed interacting strongly with the Gulf Stream and merging with a third cold-core ring (02A-B), before the whole structure is completely reabsorbed by the Stream outside the RINGS region.
 This vortex history can be followed quite accurately through the changes in $\zeta/2$ (thick black line in Fig. 9a).
-The vorticity oscillates slightly around a constant mean value of $\zeta/2 \approx 0.3 \, \mathrm{days}^{-1}$ during most of the ring's life, with oscillations mainly
+The vorticity oscillates slightly around a constant mean value of $\zeta/2 \approx 0.3 \,\mathrm{days}^{-1}$ during most of the ring's life, with oscillations mainly representing weak interactions with the Gulf Stream, while it undergoes more substantial variations in connection with the ring-ring interactions and merging processes (strong decrease in $\zeta/2$ around day 220 and subsequent strong oscillation event).
+The 60-day running average of $\zeta/2$ , indicated by the red line in Fig. 9a, is smoother and it shows a slight delay with respect to the instantaneous vorticity pattern.